About nightmares in children

 Nightmares are bad dreams that can cause children to wake up feeling scared and upset.

-It’s normal for children to have nightmares about:
+It’s common for children to have nightmares about:

-- realistic dangers like aggressive dogs, sharks or spiders
+- real dangers like aggressive dogs, sharks or spiders

 - imaginary fears like monsters